Travel Mermaid

 Wind forward four years, and this secluded cove is where we found ourselves.
 If this is how my year is potentially going to pan out, then please, dear God, if you’re listening, sign me the hell up!

-Although I’ve visited Koh Phangan multiple times, I’d genuinely never heard of Haad Khom before- it’s quite off the radar and doesn’t get nearly as much attention as the island’s more popular spots.
-But being just enough out of the way works firmly in its favour, and I suspect the locals prefer to keep it that way.
+Although I’ve visited Koh Phangan multiple times, I’d genuinely never heard of Haad Khom before- it’s pretty off the radar and doesn’t get nearly as much attention as the island’s more popular spots.
+But being just enough out of the way works in its favour, and I suspect the locals prefer to keep it that way.

 A woman with a rucksack walks down a dirt track through a tropical forest towards a Koh Phangan beach, with palm trees and small huts visible along the shoreline in the background.